I’VE GUIDED CANOE TRIPS for 35 years on some of the toughest rivers in North America. And I’ve never needed more than Band-Aids and Tylenol.

 Wear What’s Right

-Double up on essentials—stoves, first-aid supplies, maps.
-Tents should have interior plastic groundcloths, extra cord, and stakes for storm rigging.
+Double up on essentials — stoves, first-aid supplies, maps.
+Tents should have interior plastic groundcloths, extra cord and stakes for storm rigging.
 Bring at least one rain tarp.
-Where cell phones don’t work, rent a satellite phone (the Charles L. Sommers High Adventure Base in Minnesota supplies compact radios), so that you can call for help.
+Where cell phones don’t work, rent a satellite phone (some camps, like the BSA’s Northern Tier High Adventure Base, provide compact radios), so that you can call for help.

 6 Little Rules